Lady Miss Kier: Movies and books

-Her music has been used in several films, including Dumb and Dumber (1994), Wigstock (1995), Party Girl (1995), Lost & Found (1999), Can't Hardly Wait (1999), Down To You (2000), Charlie's Angels (2000), I Now Pronounce You Chuck and Larry (2007), License to Wed (2007), The Heat (2013), House of Versace (2013), Crazy Sexy Cool: The TLC Story (2013), The War Room (2015), and Cruel Summer (2021), and numerous TV series including Britain's Got More Talent, The Voice, RuPaul's Drag Race, American Crime Story, Coronation Street, Transparent, Misfits, Hello Ladies, New Girl, How I Met Your Mother, It's Always Sunny in Philadelphia, Private Practice, Dancing with the Stars, Bill Nye the Science Guy, and Beavis and Butt-Head.

-In 2018, the Netflix series Big Mouth released a Planned Parenthood and Deee-lite themed episode—relatedly, Lady Miss Kier has been a longtime abortion rights advocate and safe sex was a theme in Deee-lite's music.
+In 2018, the Netflix series Big Mouth used her song "Groove Is in the Heart" for an abortion sequence.
 In 1995, Lady Kier was featured in Wigstock: The Movie, which included live footage of her performing and a song on the soundtrack.
-In 2001 she was included in Summer Love: The Rave-umentary.
+In 2001, she was included in Summer Love: The Rave-umentary.
 In 2005, Lady Miss Kier was the featured artist on the podcast Ron-Kat-Delic Show.
-Her words also were shared through a number of published books, including Verbal Abuse – No 3 by Chi Chi Valenti, Creative Time: The Book: 33 Years of Public Art in New York by Anne Pasternak, Creative License: The Law and Culture of Digital Sampling by Kembrew McLeod and Peter DiCola and All Music Guide to Electronica: The Definitive Guide to Electronic Music by Vladimir Bogdanov.
+Her words also were shared through a number of published books, including Verbal Abuse – No 3 by Chi Chi Valenti, Creative Time: The Book: 33 Years of Public Art in New York by Anne Pasternak, Creative License: The Law and Culture of Digital Sampling by Kembrew McLeod and Peter DiCola, and All Music Guide to Electronica: The Definitive Guide to Electronic Music by Vladimir Bogdanov.

 Panels and appearances

 Lady Miss Kier has spoken at Princeton University's "Youth Music and Youth Culture", Cooper Union's multimedia presentation "Hiccup" in 1993, Apple's 1995 "Future Arts Panel" with Peter Gabriel and Electronic Frontier Foundation founder, John Perry Barlow, George Washington University's Law School Summit Future of Music Coalition in 2007 and New York University's "NYU Panel Nelson Sullivan: Vlogging in the 80s" in 2013.
 In 2013 she was featured in an exhibit entitled "NYC 1993", which was presented through New York City's New Museum.
 Beyond the installation, her voice recording was played via pay phones throughout the New York area.
 In 2013, Lady Miss Kier was the featured voiceover artist in The Jazz Foundation of America's animated promo for the event "A Great Night in Harlem".